-David S Percy FRSA, ARPS is an award-winning film & TV producer and pioneer in the use of leading edge audiovisual technologies.
+David S Percy FRSA, ARPS is an award-winning film & TV producer / director and pioneer in the use of leading edge audiovisual technologies.
 Percy has extensive experience in managing teams of people and running a number of communications businesses.

 For over 50 years David S Percy has been a professional communicator in the world of commerce, working with leading multinational corporations – whilst at the same time researching alternative energy solutions.

 Born and educated in London, Percy has published articles, books, DVDs and videos on developing business skills; investigating new technologies for future manned space travel; and alternative propulsion systems.
 He has advised and participated in many radio and TV documentary programs on both sides of the Atlantic.

 As a specialist in business-to-business productions, David Percy produced the world's first Annual Report on Video for the Emhart Corporation (1982).
 (At the time Emhart operated in over a hundred countries with a worldwide work force of 30,000 employees.)

 Nominated by the British Industrial and Scientific Film Association (forerunner of the IVCA) as Cameraman of the Year (1986), he has since won numerous awards at film/video festivals in Chicago, New York, London and Beijing for TV productions in the area of Corporate Communications and Business Training.

 Percy has produced business courses on Mind Mapping and how to use the human brain more effectively featuring internationally-acclaimed brain expert Tony Buzan.
 The BBC commissioned his training course Mindpower for Business.
 He has also produced a popular Mind Mapping course for students: Get Ahead and Ace your Exams.

 David S Percy photographing the theatrical movie Discomania